algolia/instantsearch/docs/docgen/src/getting-started/getting-started.md

 $ npm install --save vue-instantsearch
 ```

-## Run the development environement
+## Run the development environment

-When `vue-cli` bootstraped the project, it added some [npm scripts](https://docs.npmjs.com/misc/scripts) to your project, like a `dev` one.
+When `vue-cli` bootstrapped the project, it added some [npm scripts](https://docs.npmjs.com/misc/scripts) to your project, like a `dev` one.
 Let's use it:

 ```shell
 $ npm run dev